 The Downtown Historic Bed and Breakfasts of Albuquerque, less than a mile from the University of New Mexico, west on Central, is the perfect choice of lodging when coming to visit a student of the university or the school itself.
 Because we are centrally located within the immediate area of UNM, you will get a true feeling of everything that is located in and around the University of New Mexico.

 The University of New Mexico now occupies 600 acres along old Route 66 (Central) in the heart of Albuquerque.
-The UNM campus is noted for its unique Pueblo Revival architectural style.
-This was introduced when the university’s third president, William G. Tight, plastered over the Victorian-style Hodgin Hall to create a monument to the Pueblo Indian Culture.
-The Campus echoes the buildings of nearby Pueblo Indian villages.
-The nationally recognized Campus Arboretum and the popular Duck Pond offer an outstanding botanical experience in the midst of one of New Mexico's great public open spaces.
+The campus is known for its unique “Pueblo Revival” architectural style.
+When the university’s third president, William G. Tight, plastered over the Victorian-style Hodgin Hall, the unique pueblo architecture began to take over the appearance of the campus.
+The buildings on the campus resemble the look of nearby Pueblo Indian villages.
+The nationally recognized Campus Arboretum and the popular Duck Pond offer an outstanding botanical experience.

 By the beginning of World War II, this area up and down Route 66 began to grow into Albuquerque’s first suburb, known as Nob Hill.
 R.B.
 Waggoman developed the Nob Hill Business Center, one of the first modern shopping centers west of the Mississippi.
 The center and the district blossomed into the most fashionable area of town.